 Think of it like releasing a video announcement or sharing a flow chart for peer review.
 In these examples, the information is sent out to be received and understood without directly exchanging ideas or feedback.

-Unlike the linear model, which focuses on one-way communication, the transactional model views communication as a dynamic, two-way process characterized by ongoing interaction between multiple participants.
+Unlike the linear model, which focuses on one-way communication, this model views communication as a dynamic, two-way process characterized by ongoing interaction between multiple participants.

 This model’s primary objective is delivering a message and forging meaningful relationships between communicators.